XCMer/DAND-Identify-Fraud/REPORT.md

 ### 2.3 Getting rid of features that we don't want

-The following features are the ones I'll definitely not use, because they have a lot of missing values:
+The following features are the ones with a lot of NAs:

 1. loan_advances: Only has 4 values out of 146
 1. deferred_income: Has 49 values out of 146
 1. deferral_payments: Has 39 values out of 146
 1. director_fees: Has 17 values out of 146
 1. restricted_stock_deferred: Has 18 values out of 146

+I'd probably not use most of them, except for director_fees, which I think might help in identifying PoIs.
+There could be other variables from the above list that'd be helpful too, but I'm just picking one for now.

 One correlated feature that I came across was `total_stock_value` and `exercised_stock_options`.
 You can't exercise more stock options than you have, so we see an almost linear relation.
 Thus, we only need one of the two features, which can reduce training time.